CenturyLinkCloud/PublicKB/Release Notes/2018/2018-05-07-cloud-platform-release-notes.md

 $50k - $250k = 40%
 $250k + = 35%

-If MSA is selected, Platform Support is not charged.
+Platform Support is not charged for the provider(s) where MSA is enabled.

 To find out more about the updates to Managed Services Anywhere please visit (https://www.ctl.io/cloud-application-manager/managed-services-anywhere/) and (https://www.ctl.io/knowledge-base/cloud-application-manager/faq/)

 ##### Cloud Optimization and Analytics